ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 ```
 {: screen}

 Customers with special access to volume profiles within the defined performance family can expand their `sdp` volumes to the maximum capacity of 32,000 GB.
+It's important to remember that if the capacity of a boot volume is increased over 250 GB, you can no longer create a custom image from it.
+A boot volume that exceeds 250 GB can't be used to initialize a virtual server either.
 {: preview}

 ## Increase boot volume capacity with the API